-3. Don’t be afraid of being negatively marked – working while in active addiction, there have probably been some consequences at work.
-Whether it be verbal warnings, write-ups or some form of demerit.
-Don’t let negative marks deter you from seeking help for an addiction and going to treatment, going through a drug rehab will allow you to come back to work even better than you left.
+3. Don’t be afraid of being negatively marked – Working while in active addiction, there have probably been some consequences at work, whether it be verbal warnings, write-ups or some form of demerit.
+Don’t let negative marks deter you from seeking help for an addiction and going to treatment.
+Going through a drug rehab will allow you to come back to work stronger than when you left.

 4. Knowing Your Rights – Through being honest, your job should be safe.
 You also have the right to addiction treatment through the Family and Medical Leave Act we mentioned earlier.

 5. Help Your Work Prepare – When you know that you are leaving for treatment for alcohol or drug abuse, help your boss and coworkers prepare for your absence.
 Let them know of any deadlines or projects that are due.
-Helping them prepare for your absence it will help them and help take some of the stress off you.
+Helping them prepare for your absence will help them out while you’re away, and it will help take some of the stress off of your shoulders.

-6. Your addiction may not be a secret – While using most of us think that we have pulled the wool over everyone’s eyes.
-That is often not the case, your boss probably already knows that you are struggling.
+6. Your addiction may not be a secret – While using, most of us think that we have pulled the wool over everyone’s eyes, this is often not the case.
+Your boss most likely knows that you are struggling.
 Being open and honest when telling your boss that you’re leaving for rehab is respectable.

-8. If you’ve done all the above and decided not to have the conversation – you aren’t obligated to tell your boss your reason for leaving.
+8. If you’ve done all of the above and decided not to have the conversation – You are not obligated to tell your boss your reason for leaving.
 You can ask for a leave of absence for your well-being.
-The leave will help you to be able to perform the duties of your job when you return, use vacation time and ask your boss not to discuss your leaving with anyone else.
+The leave will help you to be able to perform the duties of your job when you return.
+Use vacation time, and ask your boss not to discuss your leaving with anyone else.
 Asking your boss to keep your leave of absence confidential prevents you from dealing with any negative reactions when you return to work.

 How does FMLA Protect you When You Tell Your Boss You’re Leaving For Substance Abuse Treatment

-When you are ready to go to rehab, keeping your job is often a concern that’s on your mind.
+When you are ready to go to rehab, keeping your job is often a major concern.
 The Family and Medical Leave Act state that employees can “take up to 12 weeks of unpaid, job-protected leave because of their own serious health condition or to care for a spouse, child or parent who has a serious health condition.”
 Or “A serious health condition that makes the employee unable to perform the functions of his or her job.”

 Addiction is a serious health condition; it is not a moral failing or lack of willpower.
 Your employer is not allowed to discriminate against you if you seek rehab while you are employed.
 Your employer must allow for your leave of absence for treatment.
 While you can take leave for treatment of your addiction, many employers have very strict substance abuse policies and using drugs on the jobs could cost you your job.
 Keeping clear open lines of communication with your boss should help ease you back into your job when you return from rehab.